hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 #### Price Data

-I was responsible for devising a method to retrieve/store both current and historical stock data that could be used in the application.
-I first looked into WebJobs which provides the ability to run background tasks within Azure App Service.
-However, WebJobs is not available for Linux instances so that idea was a bust.
+I was responsible for devising a method to retrieve/store both current and historical stock data.
+I first looked into WebJobs, which can run background tasks within Azure App Service.
+However, WebJobs is unavailable for Linux instances, so that idea was a bust.
 I then remembered that Azure Functions existed!

-I got to writing an Azure Function that would connect to an API, retrieved stock data and store it within our database!
+I started writing an Azure Function that would connect to an API, retrieve stock data and store it within our database!
 The thing was: we needed 4 different types of historical data (alongside current price retrieval).
 So I decided to create 3 separate functions (One-Day, Five-Day and End-Of-Day) and schedule them using CRON statements.

 ```json
 {